-Impaired driving remains a substantial and serious safety threat, accounting for nearly a third of all traffic deaths in the U.S.
+Impaired driving remains a serious safety threat, accounting for nearly 30% of all traffic deaths in the U.S.

-More than 10,000 people died in crashes involving drunk drivers in 2017.
+- Each day in America, nearly 30 people are killed in drunk driving crashes on average. - Alcohol-involved crashes (where the highest blood alcohol concentration (BAC) was over .08%) resulted in \$44 billion in economic costs and \$201 billion in comprehensive costs to society.

-An average of one alcohol-impaired driving fatality occurred every 48 minutes in 2017.
-This means that each day in America, 30 people are killed in drunk driving crashes on average.
-According to NHTSA data from 2010, alcohol-involved crashes (where the highest BAC was over .08%) resulted in \$44 billion in economic costs and \$201 billion in comprehensive costs to society.
-Clearly, more still needs to be done to reduce the number of impaired drivers on our roads.
-A common misconception is that most people who are convicted of their first drunk driving offense are social drinkers who made one mistake.
-However, data has shown that the average first offender will have driven drunk 87 times before getting arrested for the first time.
+More still needs to be done to reduce the number of impaired drivers on our roads.

-According to the CDC, adult drivers drank too much and got behind the wheel approximately 111 million times in 2016, which equates to more than 300,000 incidents of drinking and driving each day.
-NHTSA reports that drivers with a BAC of .08% or higher involved in fatal crashes were nearly five times more likely to have a prior conviction for driving while intoxicated (DWI) than were drivers with no alcohol.
+- A common misconception is that most people who are convicted of their first drunk driving offense are social drinkers who made one mistake.
+However, data has shown that the average first offender will have driven drunk 87 times before getting arrested for the first time. - According to the CDC, adult drivers drank too much and got behind the wheel approximately 111 million times in 2016, which equates to more than 300,000 incidents of drinking and driving each day. - Drivers with a BAC of .08% or higher involved in fatal crashes were nearly five times more likely to have a prior conviction for driving while intoxicated (DWI) than were drivers with no alcohol.

-Impaired driving laws target a range of behavioral issues associated with alcohol consumption and operation of a motor vehicle on public roads.
-Federal leadership in critical areas such as impaired driving has resulted in the rapid adoption of lifesaving laws in states across the country.
+Impaired driving laws target a range of behavioral issues associated with alcohol consumption and operation of a motor vehicle.
+Federal leadership in the area of impaired driving has resulted in the rapid adoption of lifesaving laws in states across the country.
 As a result of federal laws enacted with strong sanctions, all 50 states and DC have adopted .08% BAC laws, a national minimum drinking age of 21, and zero tolerance BAC laws for youth.